Ready for the Weekend (album): Background

 Harris had been working on the album since the release of his debut album, I Created Disco, with the first tracks being recorded in 2008.
 In April 2008, Harris stated that the only existing copy of his then-upcoming album was lost when his laptop was misplaced during the baggage handling problems at the opening of London Heathrow Terminal 5.
 He later stated on the BBC's Glastonbury Festival 2008 coverage that he got his baggage back including the album within a few days.
 However, Harris ultimately admitted in April 2009 that this was a lie as the album was not in his luggage at all, and that he hoped that what he said would give him more time to finish recording the album.

-"Yeah Yeah Yeah La La La" was used in a Coca-Cola advertisement in mid-2009.
+The album track, "Yeah Yeah Yeah La La La", was used in a Coca-Cola advertisement in mid-2009.